-This is run by a practice nurse in conjunction with Dr Soman, by appointment only.
+This is run by a advanced practice practitioner in conjunction with Dr Soman, by appointment only.

 A specialist clinic run by a nurse to help patients with Chronic Obstruction Pulmonary Disease.
 Appointments can be made at reception.

-Several GPs and our specialist nurse practitioner Martin Harvey carry out minor surgical procedures at Friarwood Surgery by appointment and the doctors will be happy to advise you on this.
+We have two GPs who carry out minor surgical procedures at Friarwood Surgery by appointment and the doctors will be happy to advise you on this.

 A charge will be made for certain immunisations and vaccinations which are not covered by the NHS.
 A list of these charges is held at reception.